The Replication Crisis: Flaws in Mainstream Science

 Statistical background on p-value problems: Against null-hypothesis statistical-significance testing

 The basic nature of ‘significance’ being usually defined as p < 0.05 means we should expect something like >5% of studies or experiments to be bogus (optimistically), but that only considers “false positives”; reducing “false negatives” requires statistical power (weakened by small samples), and the two combine with the base rate of true underlying effects into a total error rate.
-2005 points out that considering the usual p values, the underpowered nature of many studies, the rarity of underlying effects, and a little bias, even large randomized trials may wind up with only an 85% chance of having yielded the truth.
+Ioannidis 2005 points out that considering the usual p values, the underpowered nature of many studies, the rarity of underlying effects, and a little bias, even large randomized trials may wind up with only an 85% chance of having yielded the truth.
 One survey of reported p-values in medicine yielding a lower bound of false positives of 17%.

-Yet, there are too many positive results1 (psychiatry, neurobiology biomedicine, biology, ecology & evolution, psychology 12 3 4 5, economics’ top journals, sociology, gene-disease correlations) given effect sizes (and positive results correlate with per capita publishing rates in US states & vary by period & country—apparently chance is kind to scientists who must publish a lot and recently!); then there come the inadvertent errors which might cause retraction, which is rare, but the true retraction rate may be 0.1–1% (“How many scientific papers should be retracted?”), is increasing & seems to positively correlate with journal prestige metrics (modulo the confounding factor that famous papers/journals get more scrutiny), not that anyone pays any attention to such things; then there are basic statistical errors in >11% of papers (based on the high-quality papers in Nature and the British Medical Journal; “Incongruence between test statistics and P values in medical papers”, García-Berthou 200420ya) or 50% in neuroscience.
+Yet, there are too many positive results1 (psychiatry, neurobiology biomedicine, biology, ecology & evolution, psychology 12 3 4 5, economics’ top journals, sociology, gene-disease correlations) given effect sizes (and positive results correlate with per capita publishing rates in US states & vary by period & country—apparently chance is kind to scientists who must publish a lot and recently!); then there come the inadvertent errors which might cause retraction, which is rare, but the true retraction rate may be 0.1–1% (“How many scientific papers should be retracted?”), is increasing & seems to positively correlate with journal prestige metrics (modulo the confounding factor that famous papers/journals get more scrutiny), not that anyone pays any attention to such things; then there are basic statistical errors in >11% of papers (based on the high-quality papers in Nature and the British Medical Journal; “Incongruence between test statistics and P values in medical papers”, García-Berthou 200422ya) or 50% in neuroscience.

 And only then can we get into replicating at all.
 See for example The Atlantic article “Lies, Damned Lies, and Medical Science” on John P. A. Ioannidis’s research showing 41% of the most cited medical research failed to be replicated—were wrong.
-For details, you can see Ioannidis’s “Why Most Published Research Findings Are False”2, or Begley’s failed attempts to replicate 47 of 53 articles on top cancer journals (leading to Booth’s “Begley’s Six Rules”; see also the Nature Biotechnology editorial & note that full details have not been published because the researchers of the original studies demanded secrecy from Begley’s team), or 2011’s “Health Care Myth Busters: Is There a High Degree of Scientific Certainty in Modern Medicine?” who write ‘We could accurately say, “Half of what physicians do is wrong,” or “Less than 20% of what physicians do has solid research to support it.”’
-Nutritional epidemiology is something of a fish in a barrel; after Ioannidis, is anyone surprised that when 2011 followed up on 52 correlations tested in 12 RCTs, 0⁄52 replicated and the RCTs found the opposite of 5?
+For details, you can see Ioannidis’s “Why Most Published Research Findings Are False”2, or Begley’s failed attempts to replicate 47 of 53 articles on top cancer journals (leading to Booth’s “Begley’s Six Rules”; see also the Nature Biotechnology editorial & note that full details have not been published because the researchers of the original studies demanded secrecy from Begley’s team), or Kumar & Nash 2011’s “Health Care Myth Busters: Is There a High Degree of Scientific Certainty in Modern Medicine?” who write ‘We could accurately say, “Half of what physicians do is wrong,” or “Less than 20% of what physicians do has solid research to support it.”’
+Nutritional epidemiology is something of a fish in a barrel; after Ioannidis, is anyone surprised that when Young & Karr 2011 followed up on 52 correlations tested in 12 RCTs, 0⁄52 replicated and the RCTs found the opposite of 5?

 Attempts to use animal models to infer anything about humans suffer from all the methodological problems previously mentioned, and add in interesting new forms of error such as mice simply being irrelevant to humans, leading to cases like <150 sepsis clinical trials all failing—because the drugs worked in mice but humans have a completely different set of genetic reactions to inflammation.

 ‘Hot’ fields tend to be new fields, which brings problems of its own, see “Large-Scale Assessment of the Effect of Popularity on the Reliability of Research” & discussion.
 (Failure to replicate in larger studies seems to be a hallmark of biological/medical research.
 Ioannidis performs the same trick with biomarkers, finding less than half of the most-cited biomarkers were even statistically-significant in the larger studies.
 12 of the more prominent SNP-IQ correlations failed to replicate on a larger data.)
-As we know now, almost the entire candidate-gene literature, most things reported from 2000–10201014ya before large-scale GWASes started to be done (and completely failing to find the candidate-genes), is nothing but false positives!
+As we know now, almost the entire candidate-gene literature, most things reported from 2000–10201016ya before large-scale GWASes started to be done (and completely failing to find the candidate-genes), is nothing but false positives!
 The replication rates of candidate-genes for things like intelligence, personality, gene-environment interactions, psychiatric disorders–the whole schmeer—are literally ~0%.
 On the plus side, the parlous state of affairs means that there are some cheap heuristics for detecting unreliable papers—simply asking for data & being refused/ignored correlates strongly with the original paper having errors in its statistics.

-This epidemic of false positives is apparently deliberately and knowing accepted by epidemiology; Young’s 200816ya “Everything is Dangerous” remarks that 80–90% of epidemiology’s claims do not replicate (eg. the NIH ran 20 randomized-controlled-trials of claims, and only 1 replicated) and that lack of ‘multiple comparisons’ (either Bonferroni or Benjamin-Hochberg) is taught: “Rothman (199034ya) says no correction for multiple testing is necessary and Vandenbroucke, PLoS Med (200816ya) agrees” (see also 1998 who also explicitly understands that no correction increases type 2 errors and reduces type 1 errors).
-Multiple correction is necessary because its absence does, in fact, result in the overstatement of medical benefit (1985, et al 1987 , 1987).
-The average effect size for findings confirmed meta-analytically in psychology/education is d = 0.53 (well below several effect sizes from n-back/IQ studies); when moving from laboratory to non-laboratory settings, meta-analyses replicate findings correlate ~0.7 of the time, but for social psychology the replication correlation falls to ~0.5 with >14% of findings actually turning out to be the opposite (see et al 1999 and 2012; for exaggeration due to non-blinding or poor randomization, et al 2008 ).
+This epidemic of false positives is apparently deliberately and knowing accepted by epidemiology; Young’s 200818ya “Everything is Dangerous” remarks that 80–90% of epidemiology’s claims do not replicate (eg. the NIH ran 20 randomized-controlled-trials of claims, and only 1 replicated) and that lack of ‘multiple comparisons’ (either Bonferroni or Benjamin-Hochberg) is taught: “Rothman (199036ya) says no correction for multiple testing is necessary and Vandenbroucke, PLoS Med (200818ya) agrees” (see also Perneger 1998 who also explicitly understands that no correction increases type 2 errors and reduces type 1 errors).
+Multiple correction is necessary because its absence does, in fact, result in the overstatement of medical benefit (Godfrey 1985, Pocock et al 1987, Smith 1987).
+The average effect size for findings confirmed meta-analytically in psychology/education is d = 0.53 (well below several effect sizes from n-back/IQ studies); when moving from laboratory to non-laboratory settings, meta-analyses replicate findings correlate ~0.7 of the time, but for social psychology the replication correlation falls to ~0.5 with >14% of findings actually turning out to be the opposite (see Anderson et al 1999 and Mitchell 2012; for exaggeration due to non-blinding or poor randomization, Wood et al 2008).
 (Meta-analyses also give us a starting point for understanding how unusual medium or large effects sizes are4.)
 Psychology does have many challenges, but practitioners also handicap themselves; an older overview is the entertaining “What’s Wrong With Psychology, Anyway?”, which mentions the obvious point that statistics & experimental design are flexible enough to reach significance as desired.
 In an interesting example of how methodological reforms are no panacea in the presence of continued perverse incentives, an earlier methodological improvement in psychology (reporting multiple experiments in a single publication as a check against results not being generalizable) has merely demonstrated the widespread p-value hacking or manipulation or publication bias when one notes that given the low statistical power of each experiment, even if the underlying phenomena were real it would still be wildly improbable that all n experiments in a paper would turn up statistically-significant results, since power is usually extremely low in experiments (eg. in neuroscience, “between 20–30%”).
 These problems are pervasive enough that I believe they entirely explain any “decline effects”5.

-The failures to replicate “statistically significant” results has led one blogger to caustically remark (see also “Parapsychology: the control group for science”, “Using degrees of freedom to change the past for fun and profit”, “The Control Group is Out Of Control”):
+The failures to replicate “statistically-significant” results has led one blogger to caustically remark (see also “Parapsychology: the control group for science”, “Using degrees of freedom to change the past for fun and profit”, “The Control Group is Out Of Control”):

-Parapsychology, the control group for science, would seem to be a thriving field with “statistically significant” results aplenty…Parapsychologists are constantly protesting that they are playing by all the standard scientific rules, and yet their results are being ignored—that they are unfairly being held to higher standards than everyone else.
+Parapsychology, the control group for science, would seem to be a thriving field with “statistically-significant” results aplenty…Parapsychologists are constantly protesting that they are playing by all the standard scientific rules, and yet their results are being ignored—that they are unfairly being held to higher standards than everyone else.
 I’m willing to believe that.
 It just means that the standard statistical methods of science are so weak and flawed as to permit a field of study to sustain itself in the complete absence of any subject matter.
 With two-thirds of medical studies in prestigious journals failing to replicate, getting rid of the entire actual subject matter would shrink the field by only 33%.

 …Let me draw the moral [about publication bias].
 Even if the community of inquiry is both too clueless to make any contact with reality and too honest to nudge borderline findings into significance, so long as they can keep coming up with new phenomena to look for, the mechanism of the file-drawer problem alone will guarantee a steady stream of new results.
 There is, so far as I know, no Journal of Evidence-Based Haruspicy filled, issue after issue, with methodologically-faultless papers reporting the ability of sheep’s livers to predict the winners of sumo championships, the outcome of speed dates, or real estate trends in selected suburbs of Chicago.
 But the difficulty can only be that the evidence-based haruspices aren’t trying hard enough, and some friendly rivalry with the plastromancers is called for.
 It’s true that none of these findings will last forever, but this constant overturning of old ideas by new discoveries is just part of what makes this such a dynamic time in the field of haruspicy.
 Many scholars will even tell you that their favorite part of being a haruspex is the frequency with which a new sacrifice over-turns everything they thought they knew about reading the future from a sheep’s liver!
 We are very excited about the renewed interest on the part of policy-makers in the recommendations of the mantic arts…

 And this is when there is enough information to replicate; open access to any data for a paper is rare (economics: <10%) the economics journal Journal of Money, Credit and Banking, which required researchers provide the data & software which could replicate their statistical analyses, discovered that <10% of the submitted materials were adequate for repeating the paper (see “Lessons from the JMCB Archive”).
-In one cute economics example, replication failed because the dataset had been heavily edited to make participants look better (for more economics-specific critique, see 2013).
+In one cute economics example, replication failed because the dataset had been heavily edited to make participants look better (for more economics-specific critique, see Ioannidis & Doucouliagos 2013).
 Availability of data, often low, decreases with time, and many studies never get published regardless of whether publication is legally mandated.

-Transcription errors in papers seem to be common (possibly due to constantly changing analyses & p-hacking?), and as software and large datasets becomes more inherent to research, the need and the problem of it being possible to replicate will get worse because even mature commercial software libraries can disagree majorly on their computed results to the same mathematical specification (see also et al 2009 ).
-And spreadsheets are especially bad, with error rates in the 88% range (“What we know about spreadsheet errors”, Panko 199826ya); spreadsheets are used in all areas of science, including biology and medicine (see “Error!
+Transcription errors in papers seem to be common (possibly due to constantly changing analyses & p-hacking?), and as software and large datasets becomes more inherent to research, the need and the problem of it being possible to replicate will get worse because even mature commercial software libraries can disagree majorly on their computed results to the same mathematical specification (see also Anda et al 2009).
+And spreadsheets are especially bad, with error rates in the 88% range (“What we know about spreadsheet errors”, Panko 199828ya); spreadsheets are used in all areas of science, including biology and medicine (see “Error!
 What biomedical computing can learn from its mistakes”; famous examples of coding errors include Donohue-Levitt & Reinhart-Rogoff), not to mention regular business (eg. the London Whale).

 Psychology is far from being perfect either; look at the examples in The New Yorker’s “The Truth Wears Off” article.
 Computer scientist Peter Norvig has written a must-read essay on interpreting statistics, “Warning Signs in Experimental Design and Interpretation”; a number of warning signs apply to many psychological studies.
 There may be incentive problems: a transplant researcher discovered the only way to publish in Nature his inability to replicate his earlier Nature paper was to officially retract it; another interesting example is when, after Daryl Bem got a paper published in the top journal JPSP demonstrating precognition, the journal refused to publish any replications (failed or successful) because… “‘We don’t want to be the Journal of Bem Replication’, he says, pointing out that other high-profile journals have similar policies of publishing only the best original research.”
 (Quoted in New Scientist) One doesn’t need to be a genius to understand why psychologist Andrew D. Wilson might snarkily remark “…think about the message JPSP is sending to authors.
 That message is ‘we will publish your crazy story if it’s new, but not your sensible story if it’s merely a replication’.”
 (You get what you pay for.)
 In one large test of the most famous psychology results, 10 of 13 (77%) replicated.
 The replication rate is under 1⁄3 in one area of psychology touching on genetics.
 This despite the simple point that replications reduce the risk of publication bias, and increase statistical power, so that a replicated result is more likely to be true.
 And the small samples of n-back studies and nootropic chemicals are especially problematic.
-Quoting from Nick Bostrom & Anders Sandberg’s 200618ya “Converging Cognitive Enhancements”:
+Quoting from Nick Bostrom & Anders Sandberg’s 200620ya “Converging Cognitive Enhancements”:

 The reliability of research is also an issue.
 Many of the cognition-enhancing interventions show small effect sizes, which may necessitate very large epidemiological studies possibly exposing large groups to unforeseen risks.